Respect for Human Rights

 - Confirm the status of the management of human rights risk based on the assessment as mentioned above

 - Provide feedbacks on the results of the assessment to each business site and discuss future actions, such as widely disseminating the INPEX Group Human Rights Policy and providing human rights education

 - In an effort to strengthen respect for human rights based on the results of the assessment, continue to provide human rights education to employees

-To deepen awareness of the importance of taking into consideration the human rights of various stakeholders in day-to-day operations, we conducted human rights training for all executives and employees in FY 2017 and has been continuing the training for all new employees since FY 2018.
-We also joined the IPIECA*1 Human Rights Working Group.
-This working group collaborates on activities, including review of human rights due diligence in the supply chain and information-sharing on the prevention of modern slavery, such as child labor and forced labor.
-There were no occurrences of serious violations related to discrimination or human rights abuse in FY 2019.
+To deepen awareness of the importance of taking into consideration the human rights of various stakeholders in day-to-day operations, we conducted human rights training for all executives and employees in FY2017 and has been continuing the training for all new employees since FY2018.
+We participate to the IPIECA*1 Human Rights Working Group and collaborate on activities, including review of human rights due diligence in the supply chain and information-sharing on the prevention of modern slavery, such as child labor and forced labor.
+There were no occurrences of serious violations related to discrimination or human rights abuse in FY2020.